safe ~ Smart ~ filtered

 Raising the Standard on Drinking Water

-If you’ve been wondering about the quality of your water, now’s the time to set up water filtration services.
+If you’ve been wondering about the quality of your water, now’s the time to set up Safeway Water filtration services.
 Safeway Water Technologies/Fix Any Water offers a wide range of filtration systems and services.
-These include softeners, RO (Reverse Osmosis), All-in-One (AiO) systems for iron and sulfur, deionized water, whole home systems, UV light systems, salt, service, repairs and specialized systems based on your needs.
+These include Safeway Water Softeners, RO (Reverse Osmosis), All-in-One (AiO) systems for iron and sulfur, deionized water, whole home systems, UV light systems, salt, service, repairs and specialized systems all based on your needs.
 All available in residential, medical (ST108) and commercial.
 We also provide water testing to know your water’s pH levels, hardness, TDS, chlorine level, bacteria level and more.
 We use these tests to find the ideal water treatment service for you.

 Use a water filtration system for a sustainable future